 • Assess ISP’s End: If internal resources are not the issue, packet drops may originate from your ISP.
 Open a service ticket with detailed information to address the issue with your ISP.

-2. Maintain Proactive and Continuous Network & Packet Drop Monitoring
+2. How to Maintain Proactive and Continuous Network & Packet Drop Monitoring

 Continuous monitoring is vital for maintaining optimal network performance and proactively addressing potential packet drops issues.
 Even after initial troubleshooting, ongoing monitoring with tools like Obkio is essential: